Calcitriol Plus Paclitaxel in Treating Patients With Advanced Solid Tumors

 Trial Updated:

 RATIONALE: Drugs used in chemotherapy use different ways to stop tumor cells from dividing so they stop growing or die.
-Combining more than one drug may kill more tumor cells.
-PURPOSE: Phase I trial to study the effectiveness of combining 3-AP, cisplatin, and paclitaxel in treating patients who have advanced or metastatic cancer.
+Radiation therapy uses x-rays to damage tumor cells.
+Drugs, such as amifostine, may protect normal cells from the side effects of chemotherapy and radiation therapy.
+PURPOSE: Phase I/II trial to study the effectiveness of amifostine plus cisplatin, paclitaxel, and radiation therapy in treating patients who have advanced unresectable head and neck cancer.

 Gender: